 Overall, graduation rates in Boulder County and Colorado have improved.
 Persistent gaps in the graduation rates between non-Hispanic white students and their peers who are Latino, Limited English Proficiency, or Economically Disadvantaged demonstrate that wide disparities still exist in our schools.

 While voluntary self-reporting on race may lead to an undercount of the minority teacher population, the superintendents of Boulder County’s two school districts said their systems are working to increase diversity as well as cultural competency for all staff.

 Third grade reading proficiency is a key predictor for success in school and in life.
-Yet, less than half of third-graders in St. Vrain Valley met grade-level expectations in English Language Arts in 2016.
-This is largely due to St. Vrain’s higher percentages of Latino and low-income students scoring on par with state averages.
-Large achievement gaps persist in both districts.
+Yet, less than half of third-graders in St. Vrain Valley and only a little more than half of third-graders in Boulder Valley met grade-level expectations in English Language Arts in 2018.

-Latino students and those from low-income families remain significantly more disadvantaged academically than their Anglo and more financially well-off peers.
+Latino students and those from low-income families have a steeper hill to climb than their non-Hispanic white and more financially well-off peers.
 Across the county and the state, only one out of every four Latino and low-income students reads proficiently.